parinfer/parinfer.js/resources/public/content.md

 ## Full Implications

 We have created this new _Parinfer_ process to achieve the indentation demos we saw earlier.
 But this process affects more than just the Tab key!
-Sometimes typing something will result in two characters showing up.
-Other times the character will not show.
-And sometimes we can't delete specific characters.
+It will affect the structure of existing code that you open or paste into this editor.
+And when typing, more than one character can show up, or none at all.
+And sometimes we can't delete.

 Though _Parinfer_'s rules are simple on their own, their implications are not obvious and deserve to be enumerated.
-We will do this Socratically:
+We will do this Socratically.

 ### Question #1: Couldn't this break existing code?